asduser/app-version-manager/README.md

 [![](description.gif)]()

 * better client storages management.
-* remove all, specific or except values.
+* remove all, specific or exclude values.
 * custom configuring and scalability.
 * works with any project type: Angular/React, Native JavaScript, jQuery etc.
 * more than just an adding a timestamp to *.js files.